Orovo/angular-coffeemaker-kdt-playwright/README.md

 ### 1.1 Installation

-If NPM was not already installed, use the following CLI call:
+It is required to have a current version of Node.js installed.
+You can find Node.js installer here: https://nodejs.org/en/download

+To install the required version of the Angular framework use the following commands:
-> npm install -g
+> npm install -g @angular/cli

+> npm link @angular/cli --force

 ### 1.2 Launch and view

 To start the web app and open it in browser:
 > ng serve --open

 Opens your Default Browser on http://localhost:4200/, where the Coffeemaker is running.
 Here, you won't see any recipes or ingredients listed yet.
 For these to be loaded, start the DB as explained below.